Darwin to Adelaide is Australia’s best road trip

 On the southern edge of the National Park is the Devils Marbles Hotel – another great fuel, food and accommodation stop.

-Wycliffe Well claims to be the ‘alien’ capital of the Northern Territory.
-A truly weird place!
-Good for a fuel, food and a camping ground!
+- Wycliffe Well claims to be the ‘alien’ capital of the Northern Territory.
+A truly weird place however, it’s good for a fuel, food and a camping ground!

-Alice Springs is about half way.
-Take a break, its a beautiful place to visit.
+Alice Springs is about half way to Adelaide and a great place to take a break.
+It’s a surprisingly beautiful place to visit.

-It always reminds me of an oasis in the middle of the desert.
-It’s far more ‘green’ and lush than I had ever imagined.
-Enjoy the contrasting colours of the beautiful landscape and the amazing wildlife.
+Alice Springs always reminds me of an oasis in the middle of the desert.
+It’s far more ‘green’ than I had imagined.
+Enjoy the contrasting colours of the beautiful landscape and the amazing desert wildlife.

 Where to stay in Alice Springs